kiwigod/DataScience/README.md

 - [Python data science toolbox part 2](resources/datacamp/python_data_science_toolbox_2.pdf)
 - [Cleaning data in python](resources/datacamp/cleaning_data_in_python.pdf)
 - [Python data science toolbox part 1](resources/datacamp/python_data_science_toolbox_1.pdf)
-> _* Only a few chapters had to be completed in order to compy with the requirements.
-As such no proof of completeion is awarded.
+> _* Only a few chapters had to be completed in order to comply with the requirements.
+As such no proof of completion is awarded.
 A screenshot of the completed courses is added instead_

 ## Building a foundation
 In order to get more familiar with Python I worked on a small [side project](https://github.com/kiwigod/Flight-Tickets)